 Arduino Disability Orchestra is a university initiative that connects students, designers, engineers and makers to apply human centered design in the creation of musical instruments.

 ADO, initially, was born when the student team “Lights On”, which I co-founded, met at the Techlab makerspace the "Vivere" Association.
 Vivere’s expertise is music therapy and they have a band of musicians with limited motory and cognitive capabilities.

-We wanted to share the knowledge of the makers and designers from Techlab with Politecnico's in-the-making engineers in order to create electronic instruments for the disabled people of "Vivere".
+From this liaison, we decided to share the knowledge of makers and designers from Techlab with Politecnico's in-the-making engineers in order to create electronic instruments for the disabled musicians of "Vivere".

 Therefore we designed a hands-on course merging elements of music therapy, ergonomics and physical computing.
 We were basing the learning journey on the steps of human centered design: researching, ideating, prototyping, testing, iterating, implementing.

 The student teams realised eight instruments that were custom-made for each musician, taking into account their motory capacity, musical and performance likings.